You Will Need

 Step 27: "Sand" off any bumps or irregularities.

-Look straight down at sides and compare the scroll saw cut with the box cutter cut.
+Look straight down at the sides and compare the scroll saw cut with the box cutter cut.
 This makes it easy to see any areas that are rough or uneven.

 In this photo, the exaggerated "mistake" from earlier can be seen on the right, and a rough bump from the first cut can be seen on the left.
 Both need to be "sanded" off.

 Your scroll saw now doubles as a sander.
 Turn the saw back on and gently run the bumps or rough patches against the blade to grind them off.
 As with cutting, getting good at this will take practice.

 Step 28: Take the page block off the saw and clean up.

 All done with sawing!
 Take out the blade, remove your page block, and take a shop vac to your work space.
-Now it's time to head back to the glue.
+Then it's time to head back to the glue.